esovetkin/jbs/docs/help_use.md

 ## Step imports and dependency closure

-When you import a `do`/`submit` step symbol, jbs also imports its required dependencies:
+When you import a `do`/`submit` step symbol, JBS also imports its required dependencies:

 - transitive `after` steps
 - referenced `with` sources
 - referenced submit-header `use` let namespaces

-This ensures one final YAML file has everything needed.
+This ensures that the final YAML file contains everything required.

-## Submit defaults from let namespace
+## Submit defaults from a let namespace

 ```jbs
 use submit_defaults from jsc